 Foreign Language and Area Studies Fellowships

 Foreign Language & Area Studies (FLAS) Fellowships support students taking less-commonly taught language and area studies coursework.
 This program provides both academic year and summer fellowships to graduate and undergraduate students at the intermediate level and above.
-The Carolina Asia Center’s priority languages for FLAS include Chinese, Japanese, Korean, Hindi, Urdu, and Arabic and Persian with an Asia career/research focus.
-We also consider other Asian languages not taught at UNC for summer fellowships.
+The Carolina Asia Center’s priority languages for FLAS include Chinese, Hindi-Urdu, Japanese, Korean, and Vietnamese.
+(Other languages, such as Arabic and Persian, are also eligible for those with a career or research focus that will apply these languages in South, Southeast, or East Asia.)
+Other Asian languages not taught at UNC are eligible for summer fellowships.

 The goals of the program include: